brown-band/website/pages/scripts/2001-2002/fall/cornell.md

 date: 2001-10-20
 ---

-:script-note[Pregame for this script was the only flat-out rejection we got this season.
+::script-note[Pregame for this script was the only flat-out rejection we got this season.
 The replacement was haphazard and dull, so here's the original: (Larry Flint did speak at Cornell, btw.)]

 ## Pregame